Main Content

 Δpcrit=πρ¯8Avalve(νRecritCd)2.

-Pressure loss describes the reduction of pressure in the valve due to a decrease in area.
-PRloss is calculated as:
+The pressure loss is the pressure reduction in the valve due to a decrease in area.
+PRloss is

 PRloss=1(AvalveAport)2(1Cd2)CdAvalveAport1(AvalveAport)2(1Cd2)+CdAvalveAport.

-Pressure recovery describes the positive pressure change in the valve due to an increase in area.
-If you do not wish to capture this increase in pressure, clear the Pressure recovery check box.
+The pressure recovery is the positive pressure change in the valve due to an increase in area.
+If you do not want to capture this increase in pressure, clear the Pressure recovery check box.
 In this case, PRloss is 1.

 Avalve=p^(AmaxAleak)+Aleak,